Overdue Pregnancy: Causes, Risks & Tips to Survive

 5. Inaccurate EDD Calculation

-A wrong estimation of the LMP or probably a delayed USG might lead to a mistaken EDD.
+A wrong estimation of the LMP or a delayed USG might lead to a mistakenly calculated EDD.

 6. Position of the Baby